 Any time you have a device at home—whether it’s company-issues or personal property—there is the chance of a mishap.
 People use their tables as a makeshift desk.
 They eat and drink there.
 It’s a solid possibility that something is going to get spilled or something is going to happen to a keyboard.
 And during a quarantine, getting a new keyboard will be next to impossible.
 CTOs should be prepared for these kinds of mishaps and plan accordingly.

-See also What is the Real Cost of a Data Breach?
+See also What is the best database for a hedge fund?

 In Conclusion